Chocolate alfajores are a delicious and famous confectionery treat in South America, particularly Argentina, Uruguay, Chile, and Peru.

 - 1 tablespoon vegetable oil

 - To make the dough.
 In a large bowl with the paddle mixer attachment.
-Beat the butter until creamy and pale, about 5 minutes, add sugar and mix until smooth (3 minutes), add the eggs one by one, beat until combined.
+Beat the butter until creamy and pale, about 5 minutes, add sugar, mix until smooth (3 minutes), add the eggs one by one, and beat until combined.
 Add honey and vanilla, beat everything for 2 minutes.

-- Sift the flour, cocoa, baking soda, and salt, add to the previous mixture and mix with a wooden spoon (do not use the mixer) until a soft and moist dough forms.
+- Sift the flour, cocoa, baking soda, baking powder, and salt, add to the previous mixture and mix with a wooden spoon (do not use the mixer) until a soft and moist dough forms.
 Wrap in kitchen plastic and refrigerate for 1-2 hours.

 - Preheat oven to 350F or 180C.